Terms and Conditions for Providers Registered for the Creative Kids program

 3.1 To be eligible to be registered by the Agency as a Registered Provider under the Creative Kids program, you must meet all of the following criteria:

 b.
 Have a ‘physical presence’ in NSW, or in a Permitted Border Town.
-If you deliver an eligible activity in a border town not listed in the definition at 1.1 j), please contact email@example.com to discuss eligibility before applying.
+If you deliver an Eligible Activity in a border town not listed in the definition at 1.1 k), please contact firstname.lastname@example.org to discuss eligibility before applying.

 c.
 Hold a current ABN and must not have any outstanding actions or enforcement orders recorded by the Office of Fair Trading or Australian Securities and Investment Commission (ASIC).